jjloomis/wordpress-basics/creating-a-page-for-posts.md

 2. In the Dashboard, click Settings and choose Reading.
 3. In the Reading Settings area, find the Front page displays area near the top.
 4. Click the radio button next to A static page.
-5. From the Front page drop down list, choose a Page.
+5. From the Posts page drop down list, choose a Page (Blog, for example.)
-6. When finished, scroll to bottom and click Save Changes
+6. When finished, scroll to bottom and click Save Changes.